 It’s such a fact of life that it’s an accepted rule of work: in large organizations, employees rise to the level of their incompetence.
 Many people are in management roles who have no training or natural inclination to the job.
-If you’re wondering if that’s you, here are some sure-fire signs that you could level up your management skills.
+If you’re wondering if that’s you, here are some sure-fire signs that you could probably stand to level up your management skills.

 1. “Did we have a meeting today?”

 Scratch that — a good person respects others’ time.

 If you’re always late to meetings and expecting that your team will wait around for you to show up, there are two things wrong with this situation:

 - You’re communicating that you don’t care about the other team members’ time and that yours means more than theirs.

 - You’re costing your company money, because every person who’s sitting in a room waiting for you to show up isn’t doing something else.

 Everyone’s late to a meeting from time to time.
 People even forget meetings occasionally.